-Our stated Net Tangible Assets ("NTA") at June 30, 2018 was 60 cents per share compared to 49 cents a share at June 30, 2017.
-Our share price currently trades at a premium to the NTA, which we believe reflects the significant business opportunity in managing assets in the Agricultural sector along with the strategic stake the company owns in Namoi Cotton Limited.
-It remains our objective to develop a business that is valued on earnings and earnings potential along with creating value in the investments we own.
-I will now discuss our initiatives and progress on these objectives.
+Our stated Net Tangible Assets ("NTA") at June 30, 2020 was 31 cents per share compared to 40 cents a share at June 30, 2019.
+This is disappointing but not unexpected given the poor share-price performance of our main investment in Namoi Cotton.
+It has remained our objective to develop a business that is valued on earnings and earnings potential along with creating value in the investments we own, however, to date we have yet to achieve this.